deohs/coders/demos/data_import/border-wait-time/intro-web-data.md

 ## Structured text & HTML

-- Can be any of a littany of formats (e.g.: text, PDF, proprietary formats, video, sound, etc.)
+- Structured text can be any of a littany of formats (e.g.: text, PDF, proprietary formats, video, audio, etc.)
 - Default for the Web is typically HyperText Markup Language (HTML)
 - What does it look like?
   - Go to the [U.S. Customs and Border Protection Newsroom](https://www.cbp.gov/newsroom/media-releases/all)